8Tech-Consults/skills-ug-web/COURSE_ADMIN_CONTROLLERS_SUMMARY.md

 4. Implement bulk operations where needed
 5. Add dashboard widgets for course statistics

-The implementation provides a complete, professional-grade course management system suitable for the Skills Uganda platform, with full support for Uganda-specific requirements including UGX currency and local content focus.
+The implementation provides a complete, professional-grade course management system suitable for the 8Jobspotanda platform, with full support for Uganda-specific requirements including UGX currency and local content focus.